 Definition of Leader

 A leader is a person who influences his followers to achieve a specified goal.
-He is a man with a vision and inspires his followers in such a way that it becomes their vision.
+He is a person with a vision and inspires his followers in such a way that it becomes their vision.
 He helps them in making the strategy to achieve the goal and possesses a good foresightedness along with the other qualities like- motivating the subordinates, creating teams, innovation, developing trust among the stakeholders, etc.

 A leader is required at all levels of the organization which acts as a representative of the organization.
 He encourages the whole team to work together and supports them in accomplishing their tasks, as a guide or a philosopher.

 Definition of Manager

 A manager is a person who manages the organization such that he is responsible for planning, organization, direction, coordination and control.
 They are the ones who get their work done by the employees through several ways and has the authority to hire or fire the employees.
 There are various types of managers present in an organization such as top level managers, functional managers, project manager, general manager.

 The role of these managers depends on their nature of work like top level managers are held responsible for the vision and mission of the organization, functional managers are responsible for different areas of their work like marketing, sales, accounting, etc. Project managers take the responsibility of accomplishing a certain project, and the role of a general manager is vivid i.e. the various activities performed in the business are managed by him.

 Key Differences Between Leader and Manager

 The difference between leader and manager can be drawn clearly on the following grounds:

 - A leader influences his subordinate to achieve a specified goal, whereas a manager is a person who manages the entire organization.

 - A leader possesses the quality of foresightedness while a manager has the intelligence.